General Educational Development Requirements and Eligibility in Idaho

 General Educational Development Preparation

-Upon entering the GED preparation program, students must take the Tests of Adult Basic Education (TABE) assessment.
-The results of the TABE are used to develop an individual course of study that will focus on the areas each student needs the most help.
-Individual classes are available for students in math, reading and language.
-There is also the option for self-guided instruction using computer programs.
+Upon entering the GED preparation program, students must take a GAIN placement exam.
+The results of the GAIN are used to develop an individual course of study that will focus on the areas each student needs the most help with.
+Individual classes in math, reading and writing are available during the day and in the evenings.
+There is also the option for self-guided instruction.

 College of Western Idaho GED Preparation Programs

-Students must first attend a BSE orientation and basic skills assessment and also meet with a BSE advisor.
-You will discuss goals as well as education strengths and weaknesses as determined by the assessment.
+Students must visit a Community Learning Center and take a basic skills assessment.
+Staff will discuss goals as well as education strengths and weaknesses as determined by the assessment.
 Like Idaho State University, the college offers free preparation classes to help students improve their math, reading and language skills.
-These classes are open to students 16 years of age and not currently enrolled in school.
+Classes start four times a year.